top of page

 • Tip 1: Create a study schedule.
 Map out your revision timetable well in advance of the exam.
 Break down your study sessions into manageable chunks, covering different skills (listening, speaking, reading, writing) on different days.
 Regular, consistent practice is more effective than cramming.

-• Tip 2: Prioritize weaker areas.
+• Tip 2: Prioritise weaker areas.
 Identify the areas where you struggle the most and allocate more time to them in your study schedule.
 This targeted approach will help you improve your weaknesses while maintaining your strengths.

 • Tip 3: Practice under timed conditions.
 When completing past papers or practice tasks, always time yourself.
 This will help you get used to the exam pressure and ensure that you can complete tasks within the given time limits.